pksilen/vitja-service/README.md

     discardOrder removes order by id
     -Create CronJob to remove unpaid orders at intervals
   - remote payment operation could have a url parameter for testing to return fake paymentInfo
+- Get comments from source code and put them as FunctionDocumentation/ServiceDocumentation/Documentation(property) docs

 - Split to multiple microservices
   - Implement subentities as remote service queries